Cincinnati product liability lawyer reviewing why Hip Implant Defect injuries occur and Devices Fail on Patients

 Metal-On-Metal Hip Implant Defect Recalls

-However, due to the consistency and severity of complaints to the FDA regarding metal-on-metal implants, the FDA required five producers of all-metal implants to conduct intensive long-term studies on the effects of their implants.
+Due to the consistency and severity of complaints to the FDA regarding metal-on-metal implants, the FDA required five producers of all-metal implants to conduct intensive long-term studies on the effects of their implants.
 The U.S. does not maintain an orthopedic registry that follows patient outcomes, unlike countries such as Britain and Australia.

 The lack of available data on outcomes puts responsibility on patients and lawyers, to litigate against medical device companies in order to force recalls.